UnionInternationalCheminsdeFer/OSDM/spec/offline-model.md

 ### fare sales availability constraint

-The sales availability defines the time range during whic the fare can be sold.
+Sales availability defines the constraints on the time when a sale of a fare can start or end.
+The sales availability is used in the offline data exchange only.
+A constraint is provides as a list of salesRestrictions that have to be applied.

+Sales restrictions can define a start and end of the sale relative to the date of sale or the date of travel.

+A reference to a calendar can be provided to indicate all sales dates.

 ![Fare Structure](../images/fare-data-structure/salesAvailability.png)